react-native-community/discussions-and-proposals/proposals/0006-react-native-monorepo.md

   - which also means that the same person then needs to manually bump the dependency in other parts of the codebase, since they are fixed.
 For example, see how root level package.json depends on `"@react-native/polyfills": "2.0.0",` ([permalink](https://github.com/facebook/react-native/blob/b331229b06dde31ff92091a163cfabb030082925/package.json#L108)).

 - because of the root `package.json` being not just the `react-native` package but also the root/CI for the repo, during the release script for `react-native` there's some 🪄magic🪄 that happens to copy over some dependencies from `repo-config/package.json` into the root one (see [this commit](https://github.com/facebook/react-native/commit/6efb51777c620a95e457488fbc7df5c272b3c695#diff-7ae45ad102eab3b6d7e7896acd08c427a9b25b346470d7bc6507b6481575d519)).
 It's a weird pattern that is undocumented and I'm scared of the issues it creates, since (as all the others) `repo-config/package.json` is manually maintained.

   - for example, 0.69.0-rc0 was still depending on React 17 in the 0.69 branch; it was addressed afterwards with [this commit](https://github.com/facebook/react-native/commit/a862d9294bf22ba2304fe5d742010dc210a2ef5a)

+- because this configuration is mostly "github repo only", there's an high risk of things getting outdated or changes slipping between the cracks (such as the `repo-config` example mentioned there), and only being addressed after someone hits them as a third party consumer.

 ### A IRL scenario of this being a problem: `react-native-codegen` and RN 68